sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 ## Avoid Pascal-style variables

-Some people like to define all variables at the beginning of a function.
+Some programmers like to define all variables at the beginning of a function.
 I call this _Pascal style_ because, in the Pascal programming language, we have to declare all variables at the beginning of a program or a function:

 ```pascal
 function max(num1, num2: integer): integer;